Johor Bahru–Kota Tinggi Highway

 Johor Bahru–Kota Tinggi Highway (Malay: Lebuhraya Johor Bahru–Kota Tinggi), Federal Route 3, also known as Tebrau Highway (Jalan Tebrau) and Jalan Kota Tinggi is a highway that encompasses Federal Route 3 in Johor Bahru, Malaysia.
 Part of Asian Highway Route AH18, the highway stretches from its southern end at Jalan Wong Ah Fook and Jalan Tun Abdul Razak in the metropolitan area of Johor Bahru to the northern end at the underpass flyover with North–South Expressway Southern Route and Johor Bahru Eastern Dispersal Link Expressway around Pandan.
 The stretch of Tebrau Highway after this continues as Jalan Pandan and Jalan Kota Tinggi respectively, beyond Pandan.
 The highway became the backbone of the Johor Bahru road system linking Pandan to the city centre, and to the Johor–Singapore Causeway, before being surpassed by the Johor Bahru Eastern Dispersal Link Expressway in 2012.

 History

+Initially constructed in the 1860s, the highway was later extended to Kota Tinggi in 1919.
 The highway began as a trunk road.
-It was later widened into six lane dual-carriageway, and upgraded during the 1980s.
-The section between Johor Jaya to Ulu Tiram were upgraded in 1995.
+It was later widened into a six-lane dual-carriageway, and upgraded during the 1980s.
+The section between Johor Jaya to Ulu Tiram was upgraded in 1995.
 Traffic is usually heavy during working hours.
-There is no proposal to upgrade Tebrau Highway.
+Despite the development of newer expressways, such as the Johor Bahru Eastern Dispersal Link Expressway in 2012, the Johor Bahru–Kota Tinggi Highway remains a vital artery in Johor's transportation infrastructure.